Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 An example of this could be when students consistently struggle to commence their tasks after lunchtime, requiring further investigation.
 This incident could be explored at various levels of reflection, from a quick analysis to a profound dialogic reflection, to understand underlying causes and solutions.

 Reflective teaching then becomes more than a practice; it transforms into a philosophy.
-It fosters reflective learning, allowing for continuous growth and development, from mere reaction to conscious, deliberate planning and action.
+It creates reflective learning, allowing for continuous growth and development, from mere reaction to conscious, deliberate planning and action.

-• Tripp's Critical Incident Model: A comprehensive approach to reflective learning, recognizing significant events in the classroom as opportunities for growth.
+• Tripp's Critical Incident Model: A comprehensive approach to reflective learning, recognising significant events in the classroom as opportunities for growth.

 • Levels of Reflection: Surface, superficial, and deep reflections offer varying degrees of insight and potential development.

-• Incorporation of Feedback and Self-Dialogue: Through dialogic reflection and consideration of student feedback, this approach builds on personal and organizational learning, forming a continuum from quick to profound reflective processes.
+• Incorporation of Feedback and Self-Dialogue: Through dialogic reflection and consideration of student feedback, this approach builds on personal and organisational learning, forming a continuum from quick to profound reflective processes.

 Reflective practice holds a seminal role in both the personal and professional growth of teachers.
 It's a skill, a labyrinthine journey that commingles experience, reflection, conceptualization, and application.

-Chris Argyris elucidated this by introducing the idea of ‘double-loop learning’, a process that transcends the ‘single loop' and leads into a new paradigm to reframe ideas, altering actions.
+Chris Argyris elucidated this by introducing the idea of 'double-loop learning', a process that transcends the 'single loop' and leads into a new approach to reframe ideas, altering actions.

 This, however, is not a mere academic exercise but an intricate, dynamic, action-based, and ethical skill, with roots in real, multifaceted situations.